Cyp9715/DeleteNewline/README.md

 ## direction of development
 I also thought about whether to perform the translation process itself through the app through API Key (Azure, Google) that each user has.
 but on reflection, I thought it was inappropriate for this program to perform so many functions.
-In conclusion, I actually don't know the direction.
-If you have any good opinions, please feel free to leave your comments.